-- Increased recognition of Lithgow City Council and the Seven Valleys Brands. - Increased access to education opportunities in the LGA... - New or expanded businesses in the LGA. - Increased employment opportunities. - Number of developments contributing to sustainable town centres and healthy streets and suburbs. - Number of suburbs that are environmentally sustainable. - Provision of suitable and serviceable land for business and residential growth. - Number of sustainable festivals and events - Increased usage of civic spaces and public places - A diverse range of retail, cultural and service opportunities available in our town centres.
+- Increased recognition of Lithgow City Council and the Seven Valleys Brands. - Increased access to education opportunities in the LGA... - New or expanded businesses in the LGA. - Increased employment opportunities. - Number of development applications processed. - Provision of suitable and serviceable land for business and residential growth. - Number of sustainable festivals and events - Increased usage of civic spaces and public places - A diverse range of retail, cultural and service opportunities available in our town centres.